Lee and Karen Duquette,

 an empty campground

-The two RV Gypsies took a short walk behind the campground to Pine River where moose, deer and bears are common.
+Below: The two RV Gypsies took a short walk behind the campground to Pine River where moose, deer and bears are common.
 The only thing the two RV Gypsies saw was a very old bridge, some birds, ducks, and butterflies.
-And yes, they say this bridge is still in use, but the two RV Gypsies wouldn't even walk on it, let alone drive a heavy vehicle on it.
+And yes, they say this bridge is still in use, but the two RV Gypsies would NOT walk on it, let alone drive a heavy vehicle on it.
+It sure did NOT look safe to Lee and Karen Duquette.

 an old bridge